Trump administration reverses policy on fiancés as travel ban takes effect

 The guidelines also said workers with offers of employment from a company in the United States or a lecturer addressing U.S. audiences would be exempt from the ban, but that arrangements such as a hotel reservation would not be considered bona fide relationships.

-Additional reporting by Arshad Mohammed, Lawrence Hurley and Susan Heavey in Washington, Gabriella Borter in New York, Fatima Bhojani in Virginia and Dan Levine in San Francisco
+Additional reporting by Arshad Mohammed, Lawrence Hurley and Susan Heavey in Washington, Gabriella Borter in New York, Fatima Bhojani in Virginia and Dan Levine in San Francisco; writing by Amanda Becker; Editing by Jonathan Oatis, Grant McCool and Paul Tait